akul-star/Advanced-Physical-Design/README.md

 ```
 ![run_placement_magic](https://github.com/akul-star/Advanced-Physical-Design/assets/75561390/ca28cf01-61a9-412b-905d-e5181203203b)

+Their are no DRC's and all the standard cell are placed at the standard cell rows.
+Floorplan ensured that their is DECAP at the boundaries of the standard cell .
+The Tap cells are properly placed and the IO patches are correctly placed.
 </details>

 <details>
       <summary> Cell Design & Characterization Flows </summary>

+---
 Under this section, we will go through a thorough insight into the Characterizatiob flow and various steps involved, what are my inputs given, my intermediate outputs and final results we get.

 Standard cell design flow involves the following